 Approaching the Animal.
 An animal that has been injured may be frightened and could be more likely to bite or scratch.
 Therefore, be cautious when handling an animal in pain.
 Move slowly and talk to the animal reassuringly.
 If you feel that you are in danger of being hurt, try to contact animal control, an animal shelter, a police officer, or a veterinarian for assistance.
 If this is not possible, try to find someone to assist you.

 Handling the Animal.
-Remember that an injured animal may be in pain and will bite defensively.
+Remember that an injured animal may be in pain and could bite defensively.
 For a small dog or cat, wear protective gloves (if available).
 Wrap the animal in a thick towel or blanket, or throw the blanket gently over the animal and then use it to scoop up the animal.
 In many cases, a muzzle may be required as a temporary means of preventing biting.
 Using a small rope, belt, or leash, tie a slip knot leaving a large loop.
 Hold the ends, gently draping the loop around the upper and lower jaw.
 Pull the knot firmly.
 No matter what you use as a muzzle, you need to make sure that it is long enough to tie again under the jaw and then to carry the free ends below the ears and behind the head.
 The ends should then be tied firmly with a knot that will not slip.
 CAUTION: DO NOT MUZZLE AN ANIMAL THAT IS CHOKING OR HAVING TROUBLE BREATHING.
 WHEN USING ANY OF THESE METHODS, MAKE SURE THE ANIMAL CAN BREATHE.

 Moving the animal.
 If it is necessary to move the animal, you must be very careful, so that you do not cause further injury to the animal and can protect yourself.
 A small animal may be placed in a box if one is available, or it can be wrapped in a towel or blanket.
 A larger animal may be carefully placed onto a flat board or blanket by first lifting the hind end and sliding the board or blanket under, then repeating with the front end.
 If these options are not available, lift the animal by the torso, not the legs.
 If you have access to a vehicle, immediately proceed to the nearest veterinarian, emergency clinic, or animal shelter.